24/7 Software Menu

 The success or failure of event day is determined by communication amongst departments at your property.

-For all the days leading up to an event, your team’s efforts must be streamlined or nothing will run as planned.
+Your team's efforts must be streamlined for all the days leading up to an event, or nothing will run as planned.

 Would you agree?